Characters of Henry Danger and Danger Force

-Henry Danger is an American comedy television series created by Dan Schneider and Dana Olsen that aired on Nickelodeon from July 26, 2014 to March 21, 2020.
-While Danger Force is developed by Christpher J. nowak based on the characters by Schneider and Olsen that premiered on Nickelodeon on March 28, 2020.
+Henry Danger is an American comedy television series created by Dan Schneider and Dana Olsen that aired on Nickelodeon from July 26, 2014, to March 21, 2020, while Danger Force is developed by Christpher J. Nowak based on the characters by Schneider and Olsen that aired on Nickelodeon from March 28, 2020 to February 21, 2024.
 Henry Danger stars Jace Norman, Cooper Barnes, Riele Downs, Sean Ryan Fox, Ella Anderson, and Michael D. Cohen and Danger Force stars Cooper Barnes and Michael D. Cohen, Havan Flores, Terrence Little Gardenhigh, Dana Heath, and Luca Luhan.
-Included in this list are the characters that appear in the Henry Danger animated spinoff, The Adventures of Kid Danger.
+Included in this list are the characters that appear in Henry Danger, Danger Force, The Adventures of Kid Danger, and the television film Henry Danger: The Movie.